DH-ai/Simphy-llm/Goals.md

 Batching queries, to send the llm if its still processing one request need to think about he dynamics here

 Imediate Thoughts
+0. arg parser
-1. improvinng data by looking at metadata and reducing the tokens and using layoutpdfreader instead of pymupdf, writting json parser, extending decoder and encoder, -> splitter
+1. improvinng data by looking at metadata and reducing the tokens and using layoutpdfreader instead of pymupdf, writting json parser, extending decoder and encoder, -> splitter, parsed data -> stored locally
 2. using hybrid search + my custom searching function -> retriever
 3. pooling or file system handling to change the behaviour if i change system instructions, need to think at system level -> gemini request
-4. Running the Vectorstore as a server, for quick retrieval
+4. Running the Vectorstore as a server, for quick retrieval, creating api for it
 5. TheBloke/phi-2-GGUF for symentic tagging
 6. GOal - document = page_content + Metadata(keypharserr frome rake algorithm) + Symentic tagging -> caching
-6. Also chaining implmentatino ? another lib file Needed
+7. Also chaining implmentatino ? another lib file Needed, storing prev chats locally, encrypter?
+8. improving rag, small llm fine tuned and iterative rag, might also do post filteringof finalized rag

 look into - https://www.instill-ai.dev/docs/artifact/upload-filesls